Share this article

 It is more likely that Mauritius-based banks to take as loan guarantees the borrowers’ residential units being purchased under the government’s property schemes.
 This is especially so if the foreign buyers are acquiring a residence under VEFA that provides a guarantee for the completion of the property.

-Tapping quality real estate developers such as 2Futures would also be wise for foreigners planning to buy a home in Mauritius and have a shot at the best mortgage terms available.
+Tapping quality real estate developers such as 2Futures would also be wise for foreigners planning to buy a home and have a shot at the best mortgage terms available.
 Developers like 2Futures, top-ranked in Mauritius luxury real estate, maintain superb professional working relationships with banks.
 Such close ties bring the borrowers within the lending banks’ comfort zone, knowing the guaranteed high quality of the property up for a mortgage.

 Mauritius property investment remains solid despite COVID-19